celo-org/docs/docs/community/fundraising.md

 - Problem (Is this a real problem and is it critical to solve?)
 - Market Size (What is your Total Addressable Market?
 It’s okay to think big here but be realistic with data)
 - Traction (Are there currently any users?
 TVL?
 Growth rates for any relevant metrics?)
-- Business Model (In traditional companies, investors want to understand how your unit economics and monetization plans?
-In Web3, the upside is likely more attributable the future value of a utility token or adoption of a platform)
+- Business Model (In traditional companies, investors want to understand how your unit economics and monetization plans.
+In Web3, the upside is likely more attributable to the future value of a utility token or adoption of a platform)
 - Solution (What are the features of your product?
 How does it ultimately solve the problem?
 What blockchain is it built on?
 While Web3 is nascent and can be complicated, you want a simple enough explanation so that investors can communicate to their internal stakeholders as well.)
 - Product Roadmap (What other segments can your product expand into?)
 - Competitive Landscape (Competitive market map and positioning on why your product is different)